-As we keep facing disruptions and uncertainties, change is now a constant.
+As we keep facing disruptions and uncertainties, change remains a constant.
 To achieve leadership excellence, a shift in mindset and actions is vital.
-I have observed many companies fail due to lack of sound leadership skills.
-On the other hand, I have seen companies which grow due to a few habits and discipline leaders demonstrate in their day to day activities.
+I have observed many companies fail due to a lack of sound leadership skills.
+On the other hand, I have seen companies that grow due to a few habits and discipline leaders demonstrate in their day to day activities.

-The purpose of this article is to enable you to move to a higher platform which will impact effectiveness and growth.
+The purpose of this article is to enable you to move to a higher platform that will impact effectiveness and growth.

-Connecting the Dots: Leaders need to connect dots within the organisation as well as external stakeholders.
-When these touch points are identified and connected, there is clarity and accountability.
+Connecting the Dots: Leaders need to connect dots within the organization as well as external stakeholders.
+When these touchpoints are identified and connected, there is clarity and accountability.
 In a manufacturing industry, we had a brainstorming session where the executive team came up with a complete visual sketch of the internal and external linkages at every activity point.
-At the centre of the sketch was the core purpose of the organisation.
-There was different colour coding all over exhibiting which areas needed extra attention and training.
-We also identified the leverage points and what we needed to do in order to add more traction to those critical turning points.
+At the center of the sketch was the core purpose of the organization.
+There was different color coding all over exhibiting which areas needed extra attention and training.
+We also identified the leverage points and what we needed to do to add more traction to those critical turning points.
 The complete blueprint gave a 50,000 feet overview which was followed by scheduling action steps.
-The impact was game changing for this company.
+The impact was game-changing for this company.

-This list is not exhaustive and there are other key leadership traits which drive leadership excellence.
+This list is not exhaustive and there are other key leadership traits that drive leadership excellence.
 Some of the above points are common sense but sadly not common practice.
-Leadership is about strong connectivity to the purpose of an organisation, accountability and evolving with the changes taking place in the global landscape.
+Leadership is about strong connectivity to the purpose of an organization, accountability, and evolving with the changes taking place in the global landscape.
 Remember, leadership excellence comes from consistent progression and adapting to change which is here to stay.